bradleeharr/MusicOfTheMadGod/README.md

   * Run the program:
      * `python src/video-grabber.py`

+Note: Due to Copyright concerns that I have not yet wanted to deal with **This does not come with any music tracks**, and you will need to download and copy the tracks that you want into every folder.

 <h1> Help! </h1>

 * If you have any issue installing, send an issues ticket!